What should you consider as a self employed PA?

 • Access an enhanced DBS check through external organisations that offer this service (this may be subject to a fee and becoming a member of that organisation).

-You will find a wealth of business advice on the following pages: Business support in East Sussex
+You will find lots of business advice on our website: Business support in East Sussex.

-The Business East Sussex Growth Hub is a free, independent, and publicly funded business support service for businesses across East Sussex.
+East Sussex Growth Hub is a free, independent business support service.

-For free business advice if you are thinking of starting up a business or looking for ways to grow your business, contact the Business East Sussex Growth Hub
+It offers free business advice if you are thinking of starting up a business or looking for ways to grow your business.
+Visit: East Sussex Growth Hub

-In East Sussex, BIPC Locals at Eastbourne Library and Hastings Library, support entrepreneurs, start-up businesses and small and medium-sized enterprises in Sussex.
-Offering network events, 121 expert advice and access to a wealth of free online information - business databases, market research reports, company data and information on intellectual property.
+The BIPC supports entrepreneurs, start-up businesses and small and medium-sized enterprises in Sussex.
+It offers network events, one-to-one expert advice and access to free online information.

 Free impartial legal advice is available from Business Companion.